cjulin6651/Bible-Study/Bible Study/Bible Study Map/Literary Structure/Genesis/Genesis 1 - Chiasm of God's Image.md

  %% %%

 ### Notes:
-This chiasm points to a crucial part of God's image and nature being to "rule."
+This chiasm points to a crucial part of [[The Image of God]] and an important aspect of His nature being to "rule."
 This aspect of God's nature is passed down to humans.

-The peek of the Chiasm is God creating human and then dividing them into male and female.
+The peek of the [[chiasm]] is God creating human and then dividing them into male and female.
 This indicates an element of God's nature that is somehow expressed in the duality of gender.
 ### Chart:
 ![[Chiasm of God's Image.png]]*Source Tim Mackie from the Bible Project - Class: Adam to Noah*